Avie238/signal_project/README.md

 ### Supported Output Options

 - `console`: Directly prints the simulated data to the console.
 - `file:<directory>`: Saves the simulated data to files within the specified directory.
 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Project Members

 - Student ID: 6386407

+## Notes

+- All the files in this repo appear to be using 4 spaces instead of 2 as per the google java style guide.
+My code editor is using the official google-java-format formatter and that results in a lot of changes and makes the git diff unreadable when first saving a new file.
+This is basically a comment saying in this commit i will format every file in this repo using the google-java-format formatter to be able to have cleaner git diffs, this however makes it harder to know what else may the formatter changed.
+I will comment all other style violation i will fix but if something was fixed by the official formatter i feel the explanation is needed, in practice every developer should use a formatter to keep at least some parts of a style guide always obeyed.